dreamsicle-io/create-component/README.md

 While it is possible to run this script directly, it is recommended that you add scripts to your `package.json` file in order to make using this tool easier and faster.
 The app structure isn't likely to change in any given project often, so this will help in making the usage more consistent.

-The scripts `name` arg can be passed through to the script when running it through `npm`, therefore all that is recommended is to set up a script corresponding to each path that contains a `_Template` directory.
+The scripts `name` arg can be passed through to the script when running it through `npm`, therefore all that is recommended is to set up a script corresponding to each path that contains a `_Template` directory (or other directory as specified by the `-t`/`--templateDir` option).

 **Setting up scripts is simple ― consider an application with the following structure:**